 Gerald D. Hines College of Architecture and Design > Industrial Design, MS

 The graduate program offers a new perspective on creativity, product and system development, services and environment with an emphasis on interdisciplinary studies: design for health, design for sustainability, and design for the world community.
-Before the first semester of graduate study, a personalized curriculum is developed to meet a student’s research topic and interdisciplinary study plan.
+Before the first term of graduate study, a personalized curriculum is developed to meet a student’s research topic and interdisciplinary study plan.
 In conjunction with the required courses, elective courses may be taken in the College of Architecture, Bauer College of Business, College of Engineering, College of Hotel Restaurant and Management or other departments and colleges of the university in order to complete a personalized program of study.

 Students can achieve Entrepreneurship Certificate from the Bauer College of Business.